-In 1895 Frederick Richard Simms and Sir David Salomons founded the Self-Propelled Traffic Association for ‘horseless carriages’ in anticipation of the repeal of the 1865 ‘Red Flag’ Act.
-Shortly after that, Simms also set up the Motor Car Club with Harry J. Lawson.
-Before long, however, he felt that the latter organisation was being unfairly manipulated by his co-founder to promote his commercial interests – so Simms resigned.
+In 1895, Frederick Richard Simms (1863-1944) and Sir David Salomons founded the Self-Propelled Traffic Association for ‘horseless carriages’ in anticipation of the imminent repeal of the 1865 Locomotives Act (or ‘Red Flag’ Act).
+Shortly after that, Simms also set up also the Motor Car Club with Harry J. Lawson.
+It was not long, however, before he took the view that his co-founder was ‘manipulating’ the MCC to promote his commercial interests – so Simms resigned.
 He had visualised a ‘purer’ organisation that would foster, benevolently, the growth of automobilism across the whole country.
 Consequently, Simms and Charles Harrington-Moore (Secretary of the MCC) adopted the constitution of the Automobile Club de France (founded 1895), modified its framework where necessary, and together created the Automobile Club of Great Britain (& later Ireland).
 Formal inauguration of the ACGB took place on 8th December 1897.

 In 1998-99, the Club’s constitution radically changed.
-Breakdown and allied services, that branch for which the Club is best-known by the general public, was sold (‘demerged’) to Lex plc under the umbrella of ‘RAC Motoring Services’.
-Today approximately 12 million members make use of those services today, nearly one in three of all motorists in the United Kingdom.
+Breakdown and its allied services, that branch by which the Club is best-known among the general public, was sold (or ‘demerged’) to the company Lex plc, under the umbrella of ‘RAC Motoring Services’.
+Millions of Associate members still make use of those services today, nearly one in three of all motorists in the United Kingdom.